Notification

 How to download your Data Transfer files

-Important: Starting in early November 2024, access to Ad Manager storage buckets for Data Transfer begins migrating from Google Groups to a new Ad Manager user role permission.
+Important: In early November 2024, access to Ad Manager storage buckets for Data Transfer began migrating from Google Groups to a new Ad Manager user role permission.

 Google Cloud Storage is a separate Google product that Ad Manager uses as a data repository for Data Transfer reports and batch-uploaded audience cookie IDs.